ecfm/CMU-MultimodalSDK/README.md

 # News

+# CMU-Multimodal SDK Version 1.0.2 (mmsdk)

+CMU-Multimodal SDK provides tools to easily load well-known multimodal datasets and rapidly build neural multimodal deep models.
+Hence the SDK comprises of two modules: 1) mmdatasdk: module for downloading and procesing multimodal datasets using computational sequences.
+2) mmmodelsdk: tools to utilize complex neural models as well as layers for building new models.

 **Raw data now available for download outside SDK**.
 You can download the raw data as well.
 I strongly recommend sticking to SDK for running machine learning studies.
 If you want to extract your own features you can create computational sequences and share them with us and others.
 All raw data can be downloaded from http://immortal.multicomp.cs.cmu.edu/raw_datasets/.

 Update: POM Dataset Added (version 1.0.3 announced).
 As the next step, we will add more tutorials and add functionalities for passive alignment.
 We will also release the raw data (currently too big so we are looking for solution on where to put them).